-Below we've a paddleboard safety video, how to hire equipment and safety information.
+Below watch a paddleboard safety video and how to hire equipment.
 While the water can look tempting on a calm summer day, Lake District weather can easily change.
 You should always be aware of the weather and its impact on the water.

 Check out the Local Weatherline Forecast (website) and our lake activities guide (page) which explains activities you can do on our four main lakes, including where you can go kayaking, canoeing and paddleboarding in the Lake District.

 You can hire equipment from outdoor centres around Coniston, Derwentwater, Ullswater and Windermere.
 For hiring canoes, kayaks and paddleboards you can do so via the following websites:

 The term canoe is often used to refer to both canoes and kayaks.
 Canadian canoe: Usually an open boat which can accommodate more than one person (sitting or kneeling) and is propelled by a paddle with a blade only at one end.
 Historically, canoes were used by indigenous Canadians to transport people and goods on the lakes and rivers.
 Kayaks: a covered craft designed for one person which is propelled with a double ended paddle.
 A kayak was an Inuit fishing craft used on the sea and paddled with a long harpoon.